Difference Between Authority and Power

 Example of Authority

 Imagine a scenario where a project manager can allocate tasks and resources to team members.
 When a new project comes in, the project manager assesses the skills and availability of each team member and assigns tasks accordingly.
-Throughout the project, the manager has the authority to make decisions, resolve conflicts, and provide guidance to ensure that the project is completed successfully and on time.
+Throughout the project, the manager can make decisions, resolve conflicts, and provide guidance to ensure the project is completed successfully and on time.
 This demonstrates how authority in management empowers individuals to drive the team towards achieving its objectives.

 What is Power?